 Your Paypal account has been limited because we've noticed significant changes in your acount activity.
-As Your payment processor, we need to understand these change better li Salma - thanks for shiopping with us
+As Your payment processor, we need to understand these change better.

 We're always concerned about our customers security so please help us recover your account by following the link below.